 GLOBOSCOPE: Head to General Gordon Square in Woolwich after dark to wander through a sea of more than 200 illuminated spheres.
 Globoscope is the work of French artists Collectif Coin.
 10-11 December

-THE OAK COLLECTION: For one week only, a private collection of over 100 of the finest watches in the world goes on display.
+THE OAK COLLECTION: [THIS HAS NOW BEEN POSTPONED UNTIL 2022] For one week only, a private collection of over 100 of the finest watches in the world goes on display.
 The Oak Collection, which is the result of four decades of collection, goes on show at the Design Museum, featuring both vintage and modern timepieces.
 10-16 December

 SEX AND THE CITY: And just like that, Carrie Bradshaw's Manhattan apartment appeared in the middle of London.
 The Covent Garden pop-up is a promo for the new Sex and the City spin-off series, and is a chance to get inside a replica of the famous apartment where you can sip cocktails, take selfies and admire that coveted walk-in wardrobe.
 11-12 December

 NORTHERN LIGHTS: As part of the Mayor of London's Winter Lights season, a replica of the Northern Lights will glow over Guildhall.
 Dan Acher's installations mimics the colours and movements of the real thing — should be magical.
 11-22 December

 Christmas things to do in London in December

 SQUID SOUP: As part of the Christmas festivities at Greenwich Peninsula, Wave by Squid Soup is installed in the area.
 The illuminated artwork consists of hundreds of colourful, illuminated orbs suspended above visitors' heads.
 If it looks familiar, it's been at Southbank Centre and Belgravia in previous years.
 From 29 November